coreos/rpm-ostree/docs/administrator-handbook.md

 ### Experimental interface

 There is a generic `rpm-ostree ex` command that offers experimental features.
-One of those is `rpm-ostree ex livefs`, which offers the ability to apply changes from the pending deployment to the booted deployment.
+One of those is `rpm-ostree ex apply-live`, which offers the ability to apply changes from the pending deployment to the booted deployment.

 See `man rpm-ostree` for more information.